 - If required, register with Selective Service

 - Submit a Waubonsee New Student Information Form and select an eligible program.
 A certificate program must be at least 16 credit hours to qualify.
-A list of ineligible academic programs is available on this web site.
+View the list of ineligible academic programs.

 - Enroll for eligible courses.
-A list of ineligible courses is available on this web site.
+View the list of ineligible courses.

 - Make satisfactory academic progress toward a degree or certificate as defined in the Standards of Academic Progress (listed below)